JuliaAI/Imbalance.jl/paper.md

 - Functions should be implemented in smaller units to aid for testing
 - Testing coverage should be maximized; even the most basic functions should be tested

 This set of design principles is also satisfied by `Imbalance.jl`.
-Redundancy is generally avoided and common functionality such as generalizing to multiple classes or dealing with table inputs are centralized.
 Implemented techniques are tested by testing smaller units that form the technique.
 End-to-end tests are performed for each technique by testing properties and characteristics of the technique or by using the `imbalanced-learn` package from Python and comparing outputs.

 ## User Experience